-Whilst CREATE commends NSW government efforts to seek alternatives to children spending their lives in multiple foster homes with limited stability, and to provide permanency for those in long term stable foster care placements, it is concerned that adoption is not the panacea for all children and young people.
-CREATE Foundation's CEO Jacqui Reed said today that "we are concerned that amendments to the Children and Young Persons (Care and Protection Act) and the Adoption Act to be introduced to NSW Parliament this week would mean children in the care system must be found a permanent home within two years of entering the child protection system.
-Each case should be assessed based on merit not a timeframe."
+Whilst CREATE Foundation commends NSW government efforts to seek alternatives to children spending their lives in multiple foster homes with limited stability, and to provide permanency for those in long term stable foster care placements, it is concerned that adoption is not the panacea for all children and young people.

+CREATE Foundation's CEO Jacqui Reed said today that "we continue to express our concern that the new amendments to the Children and Young Persons (Care and Protection Act) and the Adoption Act would mean children in the care system must be found a permanent home within two years of entering the child protection system."